 • Preparing for college and scholarship information

 The Non-DoD School Program (NDSP) is an option for command sponsored families stationed outside of the United States where DODEA schools are not available.
-The NDSP allows families to choose a school for their children, when a DODEA school is not available.
-The NDSP does not inspect or certify schools; families are given the opportunity to select the school that works best for the needs of their children.
-Under the ‘downloads’ section, please click on the link for the education resource guide for families in Chinhae and Busan, “Connected.”
-This resource guide features the current education options for children in lieu of a DoDEA school.
-Below the link to the education resource guide, you will find a link to a map that has the approximate locations to all of the schools that are mentioned in the education resource guide.
+The NDSP does not inspect or certify schools; families are given the opportunity to select the schools that works best for the needs of their children.
+Under the “downloads” section, please click on the Connected Magazine for education resources guide.
+Also in the “downloads” section, you will find the process for Enrollment and Withdrawal Process for NDSP.

-For more information on the NDSP and how it will support your child’s education needs while stationed overseas, please visit their website at www.dodea.edu/NDSP, or please contact the School Liaison Officer at 055.540.5381 or Korea.SLO@fe.navy.mil.
+For more information on NDSP and how it will support your child’s education needs while stationed overseas, please visit their website at https://www.dodea.edu/nonDoD/index.cfm or please contact the School Liaison Officer at 055.540.5381 or email@example.com.